CATEIN/aio-playlist-import-exporter/README.md

 By clicking the Export KYDS Radio button, the extension again fetches the full playlist data.
 It then extracts each item’s id from the playlist’s contentList, prepends it with https://app.adventuresinodyssey.com/content/, and concatenates these URLs (separated by spaces).
+The resulting string of links is copied directly to your clipboard, ready to be sent to the bot.

+By clicking the Import button, the extension lets you select a file (with a .aiopl, .json, or .txt extension) via a file input.
+The selected file is read and parsed as JSON.
+Finally, a POST request is made to the API using the current user’s credentials (from the stored token and viewer ID), and the playlist is imported.